Geogenanthus poeppigii: Systematics

 Geogenanthus poeppiggi belongs to the genus Geogenanthus of the flowering plant family Commelinaceae.
 Commelinaceae is a well defined family of 41 genera and about 650 species.
 G. poeppiggi is placed under the subtribe Dichorisandrinae, within the tribe Tradescantieae.
-Tradescantieae consists 7 subtribes and the subtribe Dichorisandrinae consists of 5 new world genera and around 51 species.
+Tradescantieae consists of 7 subtribes and the subtribe Dichorisandrinae consists of 5 new world genera and around 51 species.
 The 5 genera is divided into two monophyletic groups.
 Dichorisandra, Siderasis and Geogenanthus are one monophyletic group and the second group contains Cochliostema and Plowmanianthus.
 Dichorisandrinae subtribe displays a range of morphological and ecological variation within it.
 All members of the subtribe share a similar karyotype of 19 large chromosomes.
 The genus Geogenanthus is distinguished by a particular 6-celled stomatal complex and basal axillary inflorescences.
 An analysis of DNA sequences indicate Geogenanthus is closely related to the genus Plowmanianthus followed by Cochliostema.
 Roots of Geogenanthus are tuberous and they penetrate the soil, which makes the genus different from its close relatives.
 Analysis of morphological characters in Commelinaceae indicate Geogenanthus is closely related to Dichoriscantieae and Siderasis, but Geogenanthus is placed as the sister to Dichoriscantieae and Siderasis in the cladogram from the combined morphology and sequence analysis, with high bootstrap value supporting the placement.

 Based on the estimates of origin and diversification of the order Commelinales, which might have been sometime during the mid to late cretaceous period i.e. between 123 and 66 million years ago, it can be very roughly estimated that the genus Geogenanthus could have originated 66 million years ago.